ToGe3688/ioBroker.ai-toolbox/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-### DISCLAIMER

-Please make sure that you consider copyrights and trademarks when you use names or logos of a company and add a disclaimer to your README.
-You can check other adapters for examples or ask in the developer community.
-Using a name or logo of a company without permission may cause legal problems for you.

 ## Changelog
 0.0.1 - 2024-01-01 (ToGe3688) initial release

-### **WORK IN PROGRESS**
-* (ToGe3688) initial release

 ## License
 MIT License